Noroff-FEU-Assignments/project-exam-2-Iselinklementin/README.md

 ---

-If you get a warning in the console about not finding correct something, in react-icons (node_modules) you need to change, in react-icons package.json:
+If you get this warning in the console:
+DeprecationWarning: Invalid 'main' field in '.../node_modules/react-icons/package.json' of 'lib'.
+Please either fix that or report it to the module author.

+You can remove it by changing this in react-icons package.json:

-from this:
+Replace this:
 "main": "lib",
 "types": "./lib/esm/index.d.ts",

-to this:
+With this:
 "main": "lib/cjs/index.js",
 "module": "lib/esm/index.js",
 "types": "lib/esm/index.d.ts",